berndruecker/flowing-retail/payment-rest/README.md

 ## Fail fast

-The least you have to do is to apply a *fail fast* pattern like the *circuit breaker*.
+The least you have to do is to apply a **fail fast** pattern like [**circuit breaker**](https://martinfowler.com/bliki/CircuitBreaker.html).
 In this example I use [Netflix Hystrix](https://github.com/Netflix/Hystrix).
 If a service responds to slow the circuit breaker interrupts and the payment service gets a failure right away.
 This way you make sure the overall system is still responding, even if functionality degrades (I cannot charge credit cards).

 ![V2](docs/v2.png)